 3. Barsey Rhododendron Wildlife Sanctuary

 Considered one of the famous wildlife sanctuaries in Sikkim, this lovely sanctuary is located in the West Sikkim with an area of about 104 square km.
-It is surrounded by the Singalila Range and so does it share its border with the neighboring country, Nepal.
-It is home to the exotic wildlife animals including the Himalayan Langur, Leopard Cat and Himalayan Palm Civet amongst others.
+It is surrounded by some of the best lakes in Sikkim, the Singalila Range and so does it share its border with the neighboring country, Nepal.
+It is home to exotic wildlife animals including the Himalayan Langur, Leopard Cat and Himalayan Palm Civet amongst others.

 It is also known to be home for the variegated species of migratory birds.
 That is why it attracts a countless number of bird lovers and birdwatchers throughout the year.
 However, this sanctuary is not like one of the typical Wildlife Sanctuaries in Sikkim.
 This wildlife sanctuary is still not an as popular as its counterparts in the region yet its diverse and abundant flora and fauna especially exotic plant species, Rhododendron appeals to many nature lovers.